-Thirty-five years ago, the collecting landscape had changed dramatically.
-The monopoly had ended earlier in the year when Fleer and Donruss began producing MLB-licensed baseball cards.
+By the winter of 1980-81, the collecting landscape had changed dramatically.
+A long Topps monopoly had ended earlier in the year when Fleer and Donruss began producing MLB-licensed baseball cards.
 In the fall came the first Topps Traded/Update set.

 Fleer was not an unknown name, having created a short-lived 1963 set packed with cookies, all-time greats sets in the 1960s and various sticker and Laughlin baseball art sets in the 70s.

 Fleer’s first set is sometimes scoffed at today but it played a huge part in hobby history.

 From the time they began producing cards in the 1950s through the 1970s, Topps held the exclusive rights to produce baseball cards and was the only game in town.
 Other oddball/food issues popped up but Topps held the exclusive rights to the MLB bubble gum card license and remained the sole producer of cards from 1956-1980.

 In 1975, Fleer sued Topps over those rights and a judge ruled in their favor.
 That lawsuit opened the door for others to enter the mix, including Fleer.
 It took a few years for everything to get hashed out, but in 1981, Fleer produced its first full baseball card set.
 Fleer had produced a set of strip cards back in the 1920s and then in 1959, a special Ted Williams set followed by a 1960 set of all-time greats.
 But this was the first true set of cards of current baseball players in the modern era.

 1981 Fleer Basics